 We watch the news every night as they do reports on the situation in various parts of the country.
 Quepos, Monteverde and La Fortuna are very similar to Tamarindo with empty streets and boarded up businesses as they depend on foreign tourism for their economy.

 Farmers have also been impacted by the border closure.
 Places like Poas and Poasito, famous for their delicious strawberries are now selling them super cheap because there are no tourists to sell to and there is an excess of produce.
 Fishermen are having an especially rough time as they mostly sell their catch to restaurants and hotels.
+Thankfully, many restaurants and individuals have come together to create food banks, helping those that have lost their jobs and live in poverty.

 Toilet Paper Hoarding?